 Wildlife conservation, from the top down

-Spend two days with biologists Dr. Don Hunter and Caroline Krumm learning about the mountain lion (Puma concolor), Colorado's top predator.
+Spend the day with biologists Dr. Don Hunter and Caroline Krumm learning about the mountain lion (Puma concolor), Colorado's top predator.
 Instructors will take students into the field for hands-on instruction on the tools and methods used in research and management.
 In addition to an academic overview (in the classroom), students will receive practical instruction on how to “read” the signs left by mountain lions, while in the field.
 After taking the course, students will be better equipped to gain an understanding of how the mountain lion fits into wild land and urban ecosystems, including its relationship with the people and communities of the Front Range.

-1. Seminars include moderate hikes of less than 4 miles per day.
+Note: Seminars include moderate hikes of less than 4 miles per day.

 Our next seminar is with the Rocky Mountain Conservancy in Estes Park, August 19 & 20.
 Visit here for more details and to sign-up.